unoplatform/Uno.Wasm.Bootstrap/doc/using-the-bootstrapper.md

   }
   ```

-- In Visual Studio 2022, press `F5` to start with the debugger
+- In Visual Studio 2019, press `Ctrl+F5` to start without the debugger (this will create the `launchSettings.json` needed below for debugging)
 - A browser window will appear with your application
 - The output of the Console.WriteLine will appear in the javascript debugging console

-## How to use the Visual Studio 2022 Debugger
+## How to use the Visual Studio 2019/2022 Debugger

+Starting from **Visual Studio 2019 16.6**, it is possible to debug a WebAssembly app.

-To enable the debugging, make sure that the following line is present in your `Properties/launchSettings.json` file:
+To enable the debugging, add the following line to your `launchSettings.json` file:

 ```json
 "inspectUri": "{wsProtocol}://{url.hostname}:{url.port}/_framework/debug/ws-proxy?browser={browserInspectUri}"